LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 module name, a straight file name, or a file name using some kind of library notation, depending on the :term:`backend Prolog compiler`.
-Worse, modules are sometimes defined in files with names different from the module names requiring finding, opening, and reading the file in order to find the actual module name.
+Worse, modules are sometimes defined in files with names different from the module names, requiring finding, opening, and reading the file in order to find the actual module name.

 Logtalk allows you to send a message to a module in order to call one of